Fundraising recruitment is broken.

 At the same time – when great fundraisers are needed more than ever – charities are reporting that they are finding it increasingly difficult to find talented people for their teams.

-We believe four words are contributing to these problems: “Degree-level qualification required”
+We believe six words are contributing to these problems: “Must be Educated to Degree Level”

 By making it a requirement for applicants to have an unspecified degree organisations are slamming the door in the faces of talented fundraisers simply because – for whatever reason – they didn’t go to university.